Book of Common Prayer (1549): Reception

 The 1549 Book of Common Prayer was a temporary compromise between reformers and conservatives.
 It provided Protestants with a service free from what they considered superstition, while maintaining the traditional structure of the Mass.

 It was criticised by Protestants for being too susceptible to Roman Catholic re-interpretation.
 Conservative clergy took advantage of loopholes in the 1549 prayer book to make the new liturgy as much like the old Latin Mass as possible, including elevating the Eucharist.
 The conservative Bishop Gardiner endorsed the prayer book while in prison, and historian Eamon Duffy notes that many lay people treated the prayer book "as an English missal".
 Nevertheless, it was unpopular in the parishes of Devon and Cornwall where, along with severe social problems, its introduction was one of the causes of the Prayer Book Rebellion in the summer of that year, partly because many Cornish people lacked sufficient English to understand it.

 Protestants considered the book too traditional.
 Martin Bucer identified 60 problems with the prayer book, and the Italian Peter Martyr Vermigli provided his own complaints.
 Shifts in Eucharistic theology between 1548 and 1552 also made the prayer book unsatisfactory—during that time English Protestants achieved a consensus rejecting any real bodily presence of Christ in the Eucharist.
 Some influential Protestants such as Vermigli defended Zwingli's symbolic view of the Eucharist.
 Less radical Protestants such as Bucer and Cranmer advocated for a spiritual presence in the sacrament.
 Cranmer himself had already adopted receptionist views on the Lord's Supper.
 In April 1552, a new Act of Uniformity authorised a revised Book of Common Prayer to be used in worship by 1 November.

 Centuries later, the 1549 prayer book would become popular among Anglo-Catholics.
 Nevertheless, Cranmer biographer Diarmaid MacCulloch comments that this would have "surprised and probably distressed Cranmer".
-Non-jurors of the Scottish Episcopal Church would occasionally adopted the 1549 Communion office rather than the current version of the 1662 prayer book during the early 18th century until the creation of native liturgies in 1718.
+Non-jurors of the early eighteenth century debated the significance of the prayer book with the Usager faction reinstating many of its usages within their worship.
+The Scottish Episcopal Church would occasionally adopt the 1549 Communion office rather than the current version of the 1662 prayer book during the early 18th century until the creation of native liturgies in 1718.